Daryl Taylor

 Bury, before dropping out of the English Football League.
-He spent the 2006–07 season with Tamworth in the Conference and then was with Halifax Town for the following campaign.
+He spent the 2006–07 season with Tamworth in the Conference and was then with Halifax Town for the following campaign.
 He spent the remainder of his career with Kettering Town, Halesowen Town, Hinckley United, Chippenham Town and Sutton Coldfield Town.
-He later became a fitness coach with Mansfield Town and Port Vale.
+He later became a fitness coach with Mansfield Town, Port Vale and Shrewsbury Town.

 Playing career

 Walsall

 Taylor made his first-team debut for Walsall on 7 August 2004, scoring a goal in a 3–2 win over Port Vale at the Bescot Stadium.
 He started the next game three days later and scored the opening goal as the "Saddlers" recorded a 2–2 draw at AFC Bournemouth.
 He also scored in his third appearance, a 5–3 defeat at Oldham Athletic.
 Despite this start, he never scored again in the English Football League.
 Manager Paul Merson gave him a one-year contract extension in September 2004.
 Taylor joined Conference National club Hereford United on a one-month loan on 24 March 2005, which was later extended into a three-month loan.
-However his loan spell at Edgar Street was curtailed due to a knee ligament injury.
+However, his loan spell at Edgar Street was curtailed due to a knee ligament injury.
 The knee injury required two operations and left him sidelined for seven months.

 He rejoined Hereford United on loan on 12 January 2006.
 He featured 11 times for Graham Turner's "Bulls", before returning to end the season with Walsall.
 He played 13 games for Walsall in the 2005–06 season, who were relegated out of League One.
 He was released by manager Richard Money in May 2006.